Administrative Departments

 Regulation and facilitation of local markets, haats, and fairs.

-Civil registration systems for births and deaths and vital statistics.
+Civil registration systems for births, deaths and vital statistics.

 Public distribution, food security, and consumer affairs.